Laser Resurfacing (Skin Rejuvenation)

 As with all facial plastic surgery, good health and realistic expectations are desirable.

 - A complete medical history will be taken.
-Be sure to tell Dr. Fante’s staff if you have any allergies.
+Be sure to tell our staff if you have any allergies.

-- Dr. Fante’s staff will explain the techniques they’ll use, and the anesthesia, and the risks involved.
+- Our staff will explain the techniques they’ll use, and the anesthesia, and the risks involved.

-- Dr. Fante and his staff will give you guidelines on eating and drinking, as well as smoking, and any vitamins, herbs, and medications you should take or avoid.
+- Our doctors and staff will give you guidelines on eating and drinking, as well as smoking, and any vitamins, herbs, and medications you should take or avoid.

 - Depending on your skin type and the procedure(s) selected, pre-treatment of your skin with medications such as tretinoin or hydroquinone may be recommended.
 Oral medications may also be prescribed, possibly including anti-viral prophylaxis, pain medication, and antibiotics.